ntoll/ntoll.github.io/article/scottish-island/index.md

 are stimulated too.
 The short walk from the car park to the slipway is along a verdant tree-lined dappled road.
 We're accompanied by the distant laughter of gulls, the piping of oyster catchers and bubbling whistle of curlews.
-The air is full of the smell of sweet honeysuckle and an undercurrent of the salty twang of seaweed.
+The air is full of the smell of sweet honeysuckle with an undercurrent of the salty twang of seaweed.
 Once barefoot on the mudflats, walking is a warm, wet, rhythmic sensation that feels like a gentle massage.